 The Jackson administration took advantage of this schism to work out a deal with the Ridge faction.
 Rev. John F. Shermerhorn, working as a commissioner for the executive, met with John Ridge and his delegates and convinced them to sign a treaty on March 14, 1835, in which the Cherokee land east of the Mississippi was sold for \$4.5 million.
 The treaty required the Cherokee council to approve it, however, and in October 1835, they rejected it.
 Not to be deterred, the Jackson administration sought to negotiate another treaty, this time in New Echota, Georgia (the capital of the Cherokee nation).
-Ross and his anti-removal allies encouraged tribal members to boycott the December 1835 meeting, so when Shermerhorn arrived, he found only 300 to 500 Cherokees.
+Ross and his antiremoval allies encouraged tribal members to boycott the December 1835 meeting, so when Shermerhorn arrived, he found only 300-500 Cherokees.
 This group included the Ridges and Boudinot, however, and was disproportionately pro-removal.
-Shermerhorn used this to his advantage to negotiate the Treaty of New Echota, signed on December 29, 1835, which provided the tribe with \$5 million for its eastern land, guaranteed them over 7 million acres in the West, and required emigration to be completed within two years.
+Shermerhorn used this to his advantage to negotiate the Treaty of New Echota, signed on December 29, 1835, which provided the tribe with \$5 million for its eastern land, guaranteed them over 7 million acres in the West, and required emigration to be completed within 2 years.

-Ross and his anti-removal allies cried foul, but momentum was now distinctly in favor of the pro-removal position.
-The Senate took up the Treaty of Echota in May 1836, and the two parties - Jacksonian and Anti-Jacksonians, but steadily moving toward Democrats and Whigs - took largely opposing positions.
-What is more, the Jacksonians were a far cry from having the two-thirds necessary to ratify the treaty: at the time of the vote, the 24th Senate was made up of 24 Jacksonians, 22 Anti-Jacksonians, and 2 Nullifiers (Martis 1989).64 But when Sen. Henry
+Ross and his antiremoval allies cried foul, but momentum was now distinctly in favor of the pro-removal position.
+The Senate took up the Treaty of Echota in May 1836, and the two parties - Jacksonians and Anti-Jacksonians, but steadily moving toward Democrats and Whigs - took largely opposing positions.
+What is more, the Jacksonians were a far cry from having the twothirds necessary to ratify the treaty: at the time of the vote, the 24th Senate was made up of 24 Jacksonians, 22 Anti-Jacksonians, and 2 Nullifiers (Martis, 1989).64 But when Sen. Henry Clay (AJ-KY) sought to stop the treaty from moving forward by offering a substitute, which stipulated that the Treaty of New Echota was not valid and advised the president to open new negotiations with the Cherokees, it failed, 15-29.65 All 23 of the Jacksonians who voted opposed Clay's substitute, and they were joined by five Anti-Jacksonians and one Nullifier; whereas 14 Anti-Jacksonians and 1 Nullifier backed Clay.66 The vote to ratify the Treaty of New Echota, which followed immediately after Clay's substitute amendment failed, narrowly succeeded, 31-15 (needing a two-thirds majority).
+This was achieved, ultimately, with the support of seven

-64 Later in the 24th Congress, Arkansas and Michigan would be admitted as states, and they would add four senators to the Jacksonian column.
+$^{^{64} {\}rm Later}$ in the 24th Congress, Arkansas and Michigan would be admitted as states, and they would add four senators to the Jacksonian column.